rtCamp/Frappe-Manager/docs/guides/index.md

     ---

-    Point a site at your own MariaDB server instead of fm's `global-db`.
+    Point a site at your own MariaDB server instead of fm's `mariadb`.
 Declared per site, not per bench.

 </div>